AlwynBarry/cs-integration/README.txt

 * Shortcode to return events as 'cards' with the event image and details
 * Shortcode to return events in a 'list' group by date
+* Shortcode to return a full month calendar, for the current month or a date
 * Shortcode to return groups as 'cards' with the group image and details
 * All API requests are cached with a 4 hour cache to ensure fast performance